spirosikmd/paylogic-ticketing-api/README.md

 paylogic-ticketing-api
 ================

-It includes a polymer element which encapsulates the functionality provided by the [Paylogic Ticketing API.](https://doc.sandbox.paylogic.com/)
+A polymer element which encapsulates the functionality provided by the [Paylogic Ticketing API.](https://doc.sandbox.paylogic.com/)

 ## Setup